AndreProenza/Football-Leaks/Stage1/README.md

 The first responding officer found several pieces of equipment in Mr. Daniels’ residence, amongst which a pen drive.
 The following files were extracted from this pen drive (these files can be found in the `Artifacts` folder)

+---

+## What to do?

+In this stage, your job is to analyze these digital artifacts and answer the following four questions.
+Justify your answers by providing all the relevant evidence you can find.
+Make sure to explain your hypotheses and how you have proceeded to validate them.

+### Question 1

+Do you find any traces of the documents that Mr. Daniels claims to have in his possession?
+Present your findings explaining the procedure you followed to retrieve these documents.

+### Question 2

+In case you found any relevant documents, what can you learn from them at this point?
+Do they support the original hypothesis of Mr. Velucci’s fraudulent actions put forth by Mr. Daniels?

+### Question 3

+From the analysis of all provided artifacts, what else have you learned?
+Present every interesting insight you may have gained, e.g., about the potential identity of involved stakeholders, sources of leakage, skill level of the individuals responsible for the leakage, etc.

+### Question 4

+Based on your findings, suggest the next steps you would take to pursue this investigation.

+---

+## Digital Forensic report

+Write a forensic report that describes your findings.

+• `Digital Forensic Report`: A document in which you answer the aforementioned questions.
+You must identify all relevant evidentiary items that support your claims.

+• `Evidence Artifacts`: All relevant evidence artifacts recovered during the forensic analysis.
+Please make sure that the respective file names and MD5 values are indicated in the report.

+• `Auxiliary Items`: Programs, scripts, and additional documents that you have produced during the investigation which are important to justify your results must also be included.

+### Tips

+There are in total 5 hidden secrets in the provided artifacts.
+The secrets were hidden using some of the techniques that were introduced in the theory classes about file forensics and steganography.

+---